KenKundert/emborg/README.rst

     Runs a raw *Borg* command without interpretation except for replacing a '@repo' argument with the path to the repository.

+    *args* contains all command line options and arguments except the path to the executable.

 borg_options(cmd, emborg_opts):